 - 29. How much can I borrow? - The lesser of \$10 million or 2.5 times a borrower's average monthly payroll costs.
 A borrower's number of employees and total revenue are not relevant to this limit. - 30.
-What is the relevant time-period to determine average monthly payroll? - Are employer or employee taxes included?
-According to the SBA, the monetary compensation portion of Payroll Costs is now calculated on a gross basis, meaning that Payroll Costs are neither (1) reduced by taxes imposed on an employee and required to be withheld by the employer or (2) increased by the employer-side federal payroll taxes imposed on wages.
+What is the relevant time-period to determine average monthly payroll?
+Are employer or employee taxes included? - Calculate the monetary compensation portion of Payroll Costs on a gross basis, meaning that it is neither (1) reduced by taxes imposed on an employee and required to be withheld by the employer or (2) increased by the employer-side federal payroll taxes imposed on wages.
 This applies regardless of date, including during the covered period.
 To illustrate, the SBA provides the following example: